 The mission of All of Us is simple: to speed up health research and medical breakthroughs.
 In addition, the program is focused on precision medicine, seeking to make health care more personalized with considerations for an individual’s environment, lifestyle and family health history.
 Researchers will be able to use these data to conduct thousands of studies, which may help them discover and match the right treatment to the right person at the right time.

-Led by Dorothy Farrar-Edwards, director, UW-Madison Collaborative Center for Health Equity (CCHE) and Elizabeth Burnside, deputy executive director, UW-Madison Institute for Clinical and Translational Research (ICTR), and Gina Green-Harris, MBA, director of the of the UW-Madison Center for Community Engagement and Health Partnerships in Milwaukee, the aim in Wisconsin is to enroll participants who reflect the diversity of the nation, shedding light on health differences based on age, gender, ethnicity and socioeconomics.
+Led by Dorothy Farrar-Edwards, Ph.D, director of the UW-Madison Collaborative Center for Health Equity (CCHE), Elizabeth Burnside, MD, deputy executive director of the UW-Madison Institute for Clinical and Translational Research (ICTR), and Gina Green-Harris, MBA, director of the of the UW-Madison Center for Community Engagement and Health Partnerships in Milwaukee, the aim in Wisconsin is to enroll participants who reflect the diversity of the nation, shedding light on health differences based on age, gender, ethnicity and socioeconomics.

 “The All of Us Research program is an exciting, unique opportunity for participants to play an active role in modern medicine for the benefit of future generations,” Farrar-Edwards said.